The Gregor G. Peterson Professor of Economics

-C. Lanier Benkard The Gregor G. Peterson Professor of Economics at the Stanford Graduate School of Business, where he teaches courses in Industrial Organization and Econometrics.
+C. Lanier Benkard is the Gregor G. Peterson Professor of Economics at the Stanford Graduate School of Business, where he teaches courses in Industrial Organization and Econometrics.
 Before coming to Stanford in 1998, he received his PhD in Economics from Yale University (1998).
-He has also been a visiting scholar at the Federal Reserve Bank of San Francisco (2005-6) and the University of California at Berkeley (2006).
+He has also been a visiting scholar at the Federal Reserve Bank of San Francisco (2005-06) and the University of California at Berkeley (2006).

 Professor Benkard’s research is in the areas of empirical industrial organization (I.O.), applied microeconomics, and econometrics, and concentrates on applying microeconomic and game theoretic models to the study of individual markets.
 His recent work has focused on developing methods that allow us to analyze I.O. models empirically.
 This includes theoretical work on how to estimate demand systems and dynamic oligopoly models, as well as empirical work that uses these techniques to analyze different industries.
 The recent empirical work includes studies of learning by doing in the commercial aircraft industry, and studies of the demand for personal computers, and of airline mergers.